krzysztofzuraw/blog/src/posts/2016-09-03-makefiles.md

 ---

 **When I join my current company I saw in their git repos strange file.
 It wasn't used by any python code.
-It just sits in the main directory of the project.
+It sits in the main directory of the project.
 I asked my colleagues what is this file for?
 They told me- to make your life easier.
 That's why today I write about this file- Makefile.**